tommyj0/Dynamics2-Notes/Notes/GeneralPlaneMotion.md

 ## Acceleration Components of an Arbitrary Point

 We choose G as a reference point for the motion.
-Let A be any other pouint.
+Let A be any other point.
 GA makes an instantaneous angle $\theta$ with the reference direction Ox.

 Let: